 - Computerized maintenance management system (CMMS): A CMMS is a system that helps organizations track and manage their maintenance activities.
 CMMS can help improve decision-making around maintenance, repair, and replacement costs.

 - Enterprise resource planning (ERP) system: An ERP system is a software application that helps organizations manage their business processes.
 ERP systems can help organizations track and manage their assets, inventory, and finances.

 - Facility management system: A facility management system is a software application that helps organizations manage their facilities.
-Facility management systems can help organizations track and manage their assets, inventory, finance, and maintenance activities.
+Facility management systems can help organizations track and manage their assets, inventory management, finance, and maintenance activities.